MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`action`** - **Action**<br>
 `string`.
 Required.
 Allowed values: `Update image` (Update VM Scale set by using an image), `Configure application startup` (Run Custom Script VM extension on VM scale set).
 Default value: `Update image`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Choose between updating a VM scale set by using a VHD image and/or by running deployment/install scripts using Custom Script VM extension.<br/>The VHD image approach is better for scaling quickly and doing rollback.
-The extension approach is useful for post deployment configuration, software installation, or any other configuration / management task.<br/>You can use a VHD image to update a VM scale set only when it was created by using a custom image, the update will fail if the VM Scale set was created by using a platform/gallery image available in Azure.<br/>The Custom script VM extension approach can be used for VM scale set created by using either custom image or platform/gallery image.
+Choose between updating a VM scale set by using a VHD image and/or by running deployment/install scripts using Custom Script VM Extension.<br/>The VHD image approach is better for scaling quickly and doing rollback.
+The extension approach is useful for post deployment configuration, software installation, or any other configuration/management task.<br/>You can use a VHD image to update a VM scale set only when it was created by using a custom image.
+The update will fail if the VM scale set was created by using a platform/gallery image available in Azure.<br/>The Custom Script VM Extension approach can be used for VM scale set created by using either custom image or platform/gallery image.
 <!-- :::editable-content-end::: -->
 <br>